 Once everything is fully dehydrated, throw the greens and meat into a blender and blend into a fine powder.
 Add the spices, dates, and salt; blend thoroughly.
 Transfer this mixture into a bowl and add the melted lard/tallow and coconut oil in.
 Mix thoroughly, and then add the blueberries.
 Press this paste into a 9×9 inch pan, and put in the fridge to set.
 Once it has hardened up it can be cut into bars.

 I was warned by a friend that pemmican isn’t exactly appetizing so I swapped the apricots for dates and added a few spices to try to improve the taste, and I would like to think I was successful.
 The pemmican I came out with had a sweet and savoury taste.
-The most dominant flavours I could taste was the fat from the ghee and coconut oil in combination with the dates and greens; the meat wasn’t very noticeable to me.
+The most dominant flavours I could taste was the fat from the lard and coconut oil in combination with the dates and greens; the meat wasn’t very noticeable to me.
 I thought it tasted great but something tells me its an acquired taste (I eat a lot of weird things).
-Anyways, I brought it with me on a road trip to Seattle and it definitely keeps to full when you don’t have much time to eat.